SumanthRH/finetune-benchmarking/notes.md

 Thus, to preserve the lower order bits, you need a summation method that will keep track of the lost lower order bits.
 One classic example is Kahan summation.
 (A modified version of this is used in Python's `sum()` method!)

 So, for weight updates as well, in a pure BF16 setting, you can have the same issue with loss of precision after a number of training steps.
 Thus, you need a special summation method like Kahan summation to keep track of the error and add it back later. (this would still be approximate, of course)

+## More on Half-precision

+When you have MMA ops, the multiplication typically happens block wise -.
+This means that at each step a thread will coompute a partial sum of the full dot product you need for an entry in the output matrix.
+WIth BF16/ FP16, this multiplication happens in the half-precision format, but the accumulation is in FP32.
+For example, you might multiply a (2x4) and a (4x2) matrix, which happens in BF16, but the result gets added to a (2x2) FP32 matrix.